brakmic/BackbonePlayground/README.md

 Compilation is supported via `configs/coffee_config.js` which is a simple CommonJS module.
 There's already a  `Cakefile` located in the project root.
 By default the compilation starts with `cake build` but it can be adjusted by modifying the `Cakefile` and/or `configs/coffee_config.js`.

-_Below CoffeeScript-compile information is only valid if building with Moonboots!_
+_Below CoffeeScript-compile information is only valid if running with Moonboots!_

 The compilation is disabled in _prod environment_ (see `configs/dev_config.json` & `configs/production_config.json`).
 The compilation starts on _each page reload_ in _dev_ environment.
 The compiled JS files are located together with